 In a word, "no."

 And there's no way to do it even in internet explorer if the user refuses to install your ActiveX control.
 Solutions that use ActiveX controls pretty much only work in inTRAnet situations, inside a company where the IT department can dictate to all users just what software they will use.

 Users should never install controls like these, because any control that can get the user's Windows information can also erase the hard disk, steal all content from most any place on the disk, capture keystrokes and so steal passwords, etc., etc., etc. In short, if you have users who really really really trust you, you maybe can do this.
-Otherwise, forget it.An optimist sees the glass as half full.
+Otherwise, forget it.Be yourself.
+No one else is as qualified.

 06-21-2012, 07:36 PM #3